frebbs/homepage/README.md

 # What is this?

-A skelten webserver with EJS support, set the port from process.env or if not set defaults to 3000.
+A skeleton web server with EJS support, set the port from process.env or if not set defaults to 3000.